hep-mirrors/sherpa/Manual/source/manual/parameters/general-parameters.rst

       analysis results when catching an exception.

 :samp:`{2}`
-      Sherpa outputs the event counter continously, instead of overwriting the previous one (default when using :ref:`LOG_FILE`).
+      Sherpa outputs the event counter continuously, instead of overwriting the previous one (default when using :ref:`LOG_FILE`).